Get ahead in the game by learning these formations in 5 a-side Football

 This one isn’t for the faint-hearted – it’s going to be a high-scoring match!
 Unless you can outscore your opponents it is probably not wise to go with this one for long periods of a match and should be used only when chasing a game in the final moments of a do or die scenario.
 Good luck with this one!

-Formations are not just about what looks pretty or we should do this because they did that… it’s more than that.
+Formations in 5 a-side Football are not just about what looks pretty or we should do this because they did that… it’s more than that.
 Talk to your team and learn the strong and weak points.
 Figure out what responsibilities each is capable of.

 #IndiaFootballTour’s India’s largest 5-aside football tour is just around the corner, so find your formation and get comfortable with it.
 256 teams, 8 cities, 1 winner, let’s make that you! #ComeOutAndPlay